 - A married individual filing as married filing separately whose spouse itemizes deductions.

 - An individual who files a tax return for a period of less than 12 months because of a change in his or her annual accounting period.

 - An individual who was a nonresident alien or a dual-status alien during the year.
-Nonresident aliens who are married to a U.S. citizen or resident alien at the end of the year and who choose to be treated as U.S. residents for tax purposes can take the standard deduction.
+However, nonresident aliens who are married to a U.S. citizen or resident alien at the end of the year and who choose to be treated as U.S. residents for tax purposes can take the standard deduction.
 For additional information, refer to Publication 519, U.S. Tax Guide for Aliens.

 - Can't use the standard deduction or the amount you can claim is limited